-In our process of bioethanol production biogenic (green), CO2 is produced during fermentation of sugars.
+In our process of bioethanol production biogenic (green), CO2 is produced during the fermentation of sugars.
 By capturing the CO2, we can replace CO2 from fossil sources and improve the carbon footprint of our main product: ethanol.
-We capture this CO2 gas and thus reduce the emissions of greenhouse gas (GHG) improving, therefore, the sustainability of our facilities and final products.
+We capture this CO2 gas and thus reduce the emissions of greenhouse gas (GHG) therefore improving, therefore, the sustainability of our facilities and final products.
 Our CO2 has the characteristics of food/beverage grade CO2.

 They also replace imports of genetically modified soya from North and South America.